sphinx-doc/sphinx/doc/latex.rst

 from package file :file:`sphinx.sty` and class file :file:`sphinxhowto.cls` or :file:`sphinxmanual.cls`, and can be customized.

-- the table of contents is typeset via ``\sphinxtableofcontents`` which is a wrapper (whose definition can be found in :file:`sphinxhowto.cls` or in :file:`sphinxmanual.cls`) of standard ``\tableofcontents``.

-  .. versionchanged:: 1.5
-     formerly, the meaning of ``\tableofcontents`` was modified by Sphinx.
-- the bibliography and Python Module index are typeset respectively within environments ``sphinxthebibliography`` and ``sphinxtheindex``, which are simple wrappers of the non-modified ``thebibliography`` and ``theindex`` environments.

-  .. versionchanged:: 1.5
-     formerly, the original environments were modified by Sphinx.
 - text styling commands (they have one argument): ``\sphinx<foo>`` with ``<foo>`` being one of ``strong``, ``bfcode``, ``email``, ``tablecontinued``, ``titleref``, ``menuselection``, ``accelerator``, ``crossref``, ``termref``,